Grant, AL, Between Scottsboro and Guntersville.

 And a last word.
 I enjoyed reading about the superlatives of this cave.
 I also enjoyed writing this article.
 About once a year I receive an infuriated email from someone who is angry that I insulted "his" cave.
 Two arguments are in each of those emails.

-At last I really enjoy the emails I recieve.
+At last I really enjoy the emails I receive.
 They are almost as funny as the faked world records.
 Keep sending them.